virgenherrera/tne-expres-app/README.md

 <a name="i_app_config"></a>
 [Back to Menu](#main_menu)
 ### IAppConfig
-Used as an argument for the `ApplicationInterface.construct` method, and used to create an instance of the class [ExpressCoreApplication](./ExpressCoreApplication.md) with arguments different from those used by default.
+Used as an argument for the `ExpressApplication.construct` method, and used to create an instance of the class [ExpressCoreApplication](./ExpressCoreApplication.md) with arguments different from those used by default.

 #### Parameters
 | Param | Type | Required? | Description |